Jordan10001/p2p-tf/README.md

 ## Build Instructions

-No external compilation tools are required.
+No external compilation tools (like GCC for CGO) are required.
 Build natively in pure Go:

 1. Clone or copy the repository.
-2. Open PowerShell in the `/p2p-tf` directory.
+2. Open PowerShell in the `/p2p-transfer` directory.
 3. Run the standard compile command:
    ```powershell
    go build -o p2p-transfer-cli.exe cmd/p2p-tf/main.go